sebnitu/vrembem/packages/modal/README.md

 ### `modal.setTabindex()`

 Sets the `tabindex="-1"` attribute on all modal dialogs.
 This makes it possible to set focus on the dialog when opened but won't allow users to focus it using the keyboard.
-This is ran automatically on `init()` if `setTabindex` is set to `true`.
+This is ran automatically on `modal.init()` if the `setTabindex` option is set to `true`.

 ```html
 <!-- Initial HTML -->